salman458/znotes2/readme.md

 and `MAIL_URL` - which is the smtp URL to the company email which is needed to perform account registration process.
 The only configurable field in
 `settings.json` is the project name which is going to be used in the cloud.

+To be able to follow the logs of the application backend run the following command:

+`gcloud app logs tail -s default`